-On this roof we installed the 30 lb. felt first, tin-capped it to Code and then put down the VersaShield fire barrier.
-VersaShield only needs to be nailed enough to keep it from blowing away till the metal roof is installed.
-Later it will be secured by thousands of screws attaching the roof panels.
+On this job we installed the 30 lb. felt first, tin-capped it to Code and then put down the VersaShield fire barrier.
+VersaShield only needs to be nailed enough to keep it from blowing away until the metal panels are installed.
+Later it will be secured by the thousands of screws attaching the panels.
 No Tarco PS200 here, which is a major upgrade and expensive.
-Metal roofs keep the rain out and the 30 lb. felt is a vapor barrier.
+The metal panels keep the rain out and the 30 lb. felt is a vapor barrier.
 Versashield is also water-tight so the deck is protected from any humidity or condensation that might occur.

-Inspection time again after which we installed this 1600’sq metal roof, also an Englert 1101, in a few days.
-Both homes wound up with the same metal roofs but everything else about the jobs was different.
+Inspection time again after which we installed this 1600’sq roof, also an Englert 1101, in a few days.
+Both homes wound up with the same system but everything else about the jobs was different.
 No sweat!